KUSH159/FTP-Server-Client-Scripts/README.md

 # FTP-Server-Client-Scripts
-Implementtion of FTP Server and Client applications to communicate with each other over TCP sockets.
+Implementation of FTP Server and Client applications to communicate with each other over TCP sockets.